 You’ll find the complete recipe on the recipe card below but here’s a quick run-down of the process.
 You’ll start the turkey breast in the oven first.
 It will look a little lonely on the sheet pan but don’t worry, turkey, you’ll have company soon.
 While the turkey is roasting, prepare the other ingredients.

-After the turkey has roasted for 50 minutes, remove the pan from the oven, take the turkey breast off, and arrange the stuffing on one half of the pan and the potatoes on the other half.
+After the turkey has roasted for 50 minutes, remove the pan from the oven and take the turkey breast off (just set it on a plate, it’s only going to be there for a minute or two).
+Arrange the stuffing on one half of the pan and the potatoes on the other half.
 Set the turkey on top of the dressing.
 Back into the oven it goes for another 20-25 minutes, or until the internal temp of the turkey is 165ºF when tested with an instant-read thermometer.

 Isn’t it kind of amazing that your entire Thanksgiving dinner, turkey, dressing, potatoes, and vegetable, is baked on one pan?
 Sounds almost too good to be true, doesn’t it?
 Imagine, only one pan to wash!

-You will need a large rimmed sheet pan (18 x 13 inches).
+A large rimmed sheet pan (18 x 13 inches) is essential.
 If you don’t already have one, it’s a good kitchen investment.
 I use mine nearly every day.
 In addition to wonderful sheet pan dinners, you’ll use it for roasted vegetables, baking bacon, and a host of other recipes.

 Herb Butter Turkey Breast